marcsusagna/local_polars_read_databricks_unity_catalog/README.md

 - OS & linux processes ~ 2 GB.
 Reamining: 16 - 2= 14GB.
 - Heap memory for executor (JVM Heap Space): This is defined based on the VM type chosen.
 These limits are enforced by Databricks based on heuristics.
 In particular: (memory_size\*0.97 - 4800 MB)\* 0.8 (https://kb.databricks.com/en_US/clusters/spark-shows-less-memory).
 This relates vaguely to the setting spark.executor.memory, which you can't increase when defining your cluster in databricks (see that for this specific VM type, it is capped to 8874 MB)
 - So our executor process (JVM Heap Space) has roughly (14000\*0.97 - 4800)\*0.8 = 7024 MB
-- From here we need to define how much is available for Execution and Storage Memory (M) (see [DeltaTable](https://spark.apache.org/docs/latest/tuning.html#memory-management-overview)).
+- From here we need to define how much is available for Execution and Storage Memory (M) (see [Memory Management](https://spark.apache.org/docs/latest/tuning.html#memory-management-overview)).
 The amount of memory for these is: (JVM Heap Space - 300MB)\*spark.memory.fraction.
 Let's take the 7024 MB as JVM Heap Space for default settings: then M = (7024 - 300) \* 0.6 = 4034 MB.
 - From this memory the execution memory can take at most M*spark.memory.storageFraction, so in our case for default settings: 4034\*0.5=2017

 As we can see, from 16GB of RAM in a VM we ended up using only 2 GB at most for execution (joins, groupby, etc...) as it can't take the 2GB reserved for caching (spark.memory.storageFraction).
 Similarly we can't store in memory more than this threshold as well, since M is limited to 4034.
 Note the numbers above are to give a rough idea, we are using GB instead of GiB (this is how spark configuration is defined) and we don't have the exact numbers from Databricks heuristics.
 However, you can see this estimated numbers directly from your spark UI > executors > Storage Memory.